Network flow logs

 - proto: The IANA Protocol Number for the network flow: 6 for TCP, 17 for UDP.
 Empty for exit traffic.

 - src: The Tailscale IP address and port for the source of the network flow.
-Port is not included for exit traffic.
+The port number is not included for exit traffic.

 - dst: The IP address and port for the destination of the network flow.
-This IP address can be either a Tailscale IP address or an external IP address, such as on a private network, or a public IP.
-Empty for exit traffic.
+This IP address can be either a Tailscale IP address or an external IP address, such as on a private network or a public IP.
+Empty for exit traffic, unless Destination Logging is enabled.

 - txPackets: Number of packets transmitted.